<< previous country | back to index | next country >> |

 The

-Its fossills are can be found in valleys of Pamir, in Gorno-Badakhshan region of Tajikistan.
+Its fossils are can be found in valleys of Pamir, in Gorno-Badakhshan region of Tajikistan.

 Mammuthus meridionalis from Kayrakkum reservoir

-Fossil and teeths ananylis of Mammuthus meridionalis indicates that it does not seem to have specialised in eating
+Teeths analysis of Mammuthus meridionalis indicates that it does not seem to have specialized in eating

 grasses like later species of mammoth, the Woolly Mammoth (Mammuthus primigenius) for example.